 \subsection{Non-text Storytelling}

-Aside from text, other mediums for open-world storytelling remain big rooms to explore.
-Recently, some compelling pre-trained generative models can create realistic images and art from a description in natural language, such as DALLE-1 \cite{DALLE-1}, DALLE-2 \cite{DALLE-2}, and Stable Diffusion \cite{stable-diffusion}.
+Open-world storytelling can be conveyed through various mediums.
+Recently, some compelling pre-trained generative models can create realistic images and art from a description in natural language.
+Examples include DALLE-1 \cite{DALLE-1}, DALLE-2 \cite{DALLE-2}, and Stable Diffusion \cite{stable-diffusion}.
 Incorporating text story generation with text-to-image generative models can present creative and vivid stories.
-One interesting scenario can be creating illustrations for generated stories (a.k.a. ``\textit{storyboard}'').
-Existing pragmatic storyboard systems are mostly based on retrieving images for story text \cite{Picturing_Engine,Chowdhury,zakraoui2019text,Storyboard}.
+An interesting application of this approach is creating illustrations for generated stories, also known as a ``storyboard.''
+However, existing pragmatic storyboard systems are mostly based on retrieving images for story text \cite{Picturing_Engine,Chowdhury,zakraoui2019text,Storyboard}.
 They are short of creative and flexible storytelling ability.
 In 2023, Chen et al. propose a story generation pipeline for visual storytelling \cite{chen2023visual} that includes a narrative generation section and an image generation section.
 At around the same time, Hong et al. proposed a character-based visual storytelling model driven by coherence \cite{hong2023visual}.